 - Press Enter

-Linux:
+On Linux:

-- Press Ctrl + Alt + T
+- Try Ctrl + Alt + T, which works in many desktop environments

 What You're Looking At